Multidimensional Stable driven McKean-Vlasov SDEs with distributional interaction kernel -- a regularization by noise perspective

 which is strongly (and thus weakly) well-posed for any $\varepsilon>0$, see Frikha, Konakov and Menozzi \cite{frik:kona:meno:20} for $\alpha\in (1,2) $ or Sznitman \cite{szni:88} in the Brownian case.
 We emphasize that, due to weak uniqueness, $\bmu_s^{\varepsilon,t,\mu}(s,\cdot) $ only depends on the law $\mu $ of the random initial condition $\xi $. \\

 Let us now prove that the marginal laws of the unique weak solution of this regularized McKean-Vlasov SDE are absolutely continuous w.r.t. the Lebesgue measure.
-Consider the associated decoupled flow, {that is} the \emph{linear} SDE parametrized by the flow of measure $(\bmu_s^{\varepsilon,t,\mu})_{s\in [t,T]}$ which writes
+Consider the associated decoupled flow, {that is} the \emph{linear} SDE parametrized by the measure flow $(\bmu_s^{\varepsilon,t,\mu})_{s\in [t,T]}$ which writes

 Again, for every $\varepsilon >0$, this \emph{linear} SDE admits a unique weak solution.
 We denote its {{marginal laws}} by $(\tilde \bmu_s^{\varepsilon,t,x,\mu})_{s\in [t,T]}$.
 Note importantly that, as $\bmu^{\varepsilon,t,\mu}$ and $\tilde \bmu^{\varepsilon,t,x,\mu}$ are uniquely determined, the following key relation holds: for all $A$ in $\mathscr B([t,T]) \otimes \mathscr B(\R^d)$, $\bmu^{\varepsilon,t,\mu}(A) = \big(\int_t^T dr \int \int \mathbb I_{(r,y)\in A}\tilde \bmu_r^{\varepsilon,t,x,\mu}(dy)\mu(dx)\big)$. \textcolor{black}{It is now worth noticing} that in the mollified setting the drift in equation \eqref{decoupled_main} is smooth in the time and space variables and bounded.
 Indeed, for all $y\in \R^d $